NayThuKhant/naythukhant/README.md

 # Nay Thu Khant (A DEVELOPER)

-### An opensource enthusiastic, building & contributing some opensources
+### An opensource enthusiast, building & contributing some opensources

 <br/><br/>